jcup1/MyWins2/README.md

 ## History
 This was my first "bigger" app and for sure it's not a gold standard.
 Alternatively, I find time to improve something once a week.
 I do not intend to grow it crazily.
 But it remains as a example of not being afraid of new arenas as I started it with almost no knowledge at all.

 Now I'm in process of refactoring it.
-Special thanks to [MrOnyszko](https://github.com/mronyszko) for great Android mentoring as he is the inventor of many concepts that I implemented durning the refactor.
+Special thanks to [MrOnyszko](https://github.com/mronyszko) for great Android mentoring as he is the author of some profound concepts that I implemented durning the code refactoring.

 ## For nerds
 This app includes things like: